telerik/xaml-docs/controls/radfiledialogs/radopenfiledialog.md

 ## Saving the last used directory

 You can save the last used directory by setting the __RestoreDirectory__ property of the RadOpenFileDialog.
-After setting this property to __True__ and opening a file the __InitialDirectory__ of the RadOpenFileDialog will be the parent folder of the opened file.
+After setting this property to __True__ and opening a file the __InitialDirectory__ of this RadOpenFileDialog instance will be the parent folder of the opened file.

 #### __[C#] Example 4: Set RestoreDirectory property__
 {{region cs-radfiledialogs-radopenfolderdialog-4}}